pbsinclair42/SDP-2016/Useful git commands.md

 will move you to the other branch

 `git branch --all `
 To see every branch - even the remote ones!
+I use this to know which old branches there are so I can delete them!

 `git branch -d    `
 To delete the current branch
 You can use `git branch -d {branch_name}` to delete a specific branch.
+`git push origin :{branch-name}` or `git push origin --delete {branch_name}` Delete remote branch

 `git pull --rebase origin master `
 Will update your branch with the master changes. you will probably get some conflicts. git is really helpful, it tells you what you need to do to resolve them